Daewoo Leganza: Development

-The Leganza was styled by Giorgetto Giugiaro of Italdesign, influenced by Giugiaro's 1990 Jaguar Kensington concept, which heavily influenced the 1991 Toyota Aristo as well as the first generation Lexus GS.
+The Leganza was styled by Giorgetto Giugiaro of Italdesign, using the themes developed for Giugiaro's 1990 Jaguar Kensington concept, which also heavily influenced the 1991 Toyota Aristo (sold as the first generation Lexus GS outside of Japan).
 Styling was also compared to the Maserati Coupé, another of Giugiaro's designs.
 Bodywork achieved a Cd of 0.32 Cd.

 Development of the Leganza began at the end of 1993, after work began on the Lanos and the Nubira, delaying the Leganza introduction in some markets.
 After initial research of the Leganza leading to development of a mid-size executive car, further work on the V100 (prototype name) began.
 Styling took three months, the summer of 1994, aided by ItalDesign's offices in Kensington.
 Road tests began in May 1995, ended exactly a year later, and the Leganza was ready for production in February 1997.

 Marketing

 Launched in 1997, the Leganza replaced both the Espero and larger Prince.
 Daewoo rapidly expanded their distribution network with the inception of new models, offering the Leganza globally.
 Daewoo placed special emphasis on developing markets, which involved the assembly of Leganzas in countries like Poland, Romania, Ukraine, Russia and Uzbekistan, in plants owned by Daewoo or under license agreements.
 Nevertheless, this concerned CKD or SKD assembly only.
 All Leganzas were effectively made at Daewoo's Bupyong plant in Korea.

 The Leganza was widely marketed as the Daewoo Leganza and as the Doninvest Kondor, a short-lived version assembled by the Russian Doninvest corporation on Taganrog's TagAZ.
 It was poorly equipped compared to other Leganzas, and airbags were not an option.

 At the time it was launched, the Leganza was a bit longer than most mid-size European or Asian cars, and was marketed as an inexpensive executive car in some markets.